Career Guide

 New Hampshire Game Warden FAQ

 How much does a game warden make in New Hampshire?
 The BLS does not separately report New Hampshire wage data.
-Verify current pay with the New Hampshire Fish and Game Department, and see our salary by state page for states with reported data.
+Verify current pay with the New Hampshire Fish and Game Department, Law Enforcement Division, and see our salary by state page for states with reported data.

 What are the requirements to be a game warden in New Hampshire?
 Minimum age 21, High school diploma + 2 years college or military, U.S. citizenship, a clean criminal record, and a valid driver's license.
 See the New Hampshire Fish and Game Department, Law Enforcement Division for official current standards.

 How long does it take to become a game warden in New Hampshire?
-Typically 12 to 24 months from application to sworn commission, including the hiring process (3–6 months), the academy (6–7 months), and field training (3–6 months).
+Expect about 12 to 24 months end-to-end — hiring and testing (3–6 months), the academy (approximately 22-36 weeks), then field training (3–6 months).
+Timelines shift with academy class scheduling.

 Which agency hires game wardens in New Hampshire?
 The New Hampshire Fish and Game Department, Law Enforcement Division.
 Visit https://www.wildlife.state.nh.us for current openings.